shinygiggle/shinygiggle.github.io/_posts/2022-02-22-REDcycle Program - soft plastic including soft plastic bags .md

 [redcycle.net.au/what-to-redcycle/](https://redcycle.net.au/what-to-redcycle/)

-what to REDcycle - soft plastic bags and soft plastic
+what to REDcycle - soft plastic including soft plastic bags
 ----------------

 The REDcycle Program makes it easy for consumers to keep plastic bags and packaging out of landfill.